The 3 C’s of Speaking Articulately

 A trailing voice means as you’re speaking, your voice suddenly disappears at the end of your sentences.

-Instead of the assertive full stop voice at the end of your statements, listeners are literally left wondering if you finished what you were saying and what it was.
+Instead of the assertive full-stop voice at the end of your statements, listeners are literally left wondering if you finished what you were saying and what it was.
 It frustrates them and destabilizes them.

 It makes you look insecure as well because you sound too afraid to validate your thoughts properly.